 II.
 Godly Character is a Great Blessing

-John 4:14, "Whoever drinks of the water that I shall give him shall never thirst; but the water that I shall give him shall become in him a well of water springing up to eternal life."
+Jesus said in John 4:14, "Whoever drinks of the water that I give him, he'll never thirst.
+The water that I give him shall become in him a well of water springing up to eternal life."
 He's speaking of living water, He's speaking of the Holy Spirit, He's speaking of the life of God in you.
 It makes a difference, it makes all the difference.

 B. Let God hold you back